Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 The designer used the natural dyeing process from Tintoria di Quaregna for her 2024 knitwear collection.
 Tintoria di Quaregna is a Woolmark licensee.

 Beckham's entire collection featured high-quality sustainable materials and standards.
-It also featured a label on each garment where future owners could write their names.
+It also featured a label on each quality garment where future owners could write their names.
 This encourages “the use phase of each product to be extended”.
 Woolmark believes that to extend the life of textile products, we “can reduce their environmental impact by up to 68%”.

 31 Days of Daily Discounts on Eco-Fabrics: Celebrate Sustainability This August!